Despite what you may think, face recognition surveillance isn’t inevitable

 Even the private sector demonstrated it had a responsibility to act in the face of the growing threat of face surveillance.
 Axon, the country’s largest body camera supplier, announced it would ban face recognition on its products for the foreseeable future.

-With Congress today holding its first hearing of 2020 on face recognition on the heels of yet another city banning government use of the technology, it’s critical that lawmakers heed this unmistakable message from constituents: Face recognition surveillance has no place in our communities.
+With Congress today holding its first hearing of 2020 on face recognition in the wake of yet another city banning government use of the technology, it’s critical that lawmakers heed this unmistakable message from constituents: Face recognition surveillance has no place in our communities.

 Face recognition offers governments a surveillance capability unlike any other technology in the past.
 The powerful capability can enable the government to identify who attends protests, political rallies, church, or AA meetings, allowing undetectable, persistent, and suspicionless surveillance on an unprecedented scale.
 In China, the government is already using face recognition surveillance to track and control ethnic minorities, including Uighurs.
 Protesters in Hong Kong have had to resort to wearing masks to trick Big Brother’s ever-watchful eye.